If you or a loved one are struggling, we can help! Call us today at (855) 722-6926

 As a result of the opioid crisis in Delaware and other areas of the United States, rates of opioid abuse and overdoses have skyrocketed, but prescription drug abuse isn’t the only problem.

 Many people have begun to abuse over-the-counter medications in an attempt to experience a high and other symptoms like hallucinations.
 One particular medication, diphenhydramine, has kicked up quite a storm.
 It has become one of the most commonly abused over-the-counter medications in the world.
-But the question is: can you get addicted to diphenhydramine?
-Our Delaware drug and alcohol treatment center has your answers.
+Still, the prospect of diphenhydramine addiction looms amongst those who abuse the drug.
+This raises the question, “Can you get addicted to diphenhydramine?”
+Our Delaware drug rehab has your answers.

 What Is Diphenhydramine?

-Diphenhydramine addiction withdrawal is a real danger.
-A person who attempts to suddenly quit taking diphenhydramine after they’ve become addicted may suffer from severe withdrawal symptoms.
-At Banyan Treatment Centers Delaware, we offer a medical detox that can help a person with a diphenhydramine addiction wean off this drug and treat their withdrawal symptoms.
+At Banyan Treatment Centers, we offer a medical detox in Delaware that can help a person with a diphenhydramine addiction wean off this drug and treat their withdrawal symptoms.

 Diphenhydramine Addiction Symptoms